DataDog/dd-sdk-reactnative/packages/expo/README.md

 If you find an issue with this package and have a fix, first consult the [Contributing Guidelines][3].

-To try a development build plugin on an app, run these commands from the root of `dd-sdk-react-native`:
+To try a development build plugin on an app, run these commands from the root of `dd-sdk-reactnative`:

 -   `(cd packages/expo && yarn clean && yarn build)`
 -   `yarn workspace expo-datadog pack`